mgsloan/mgsloan-dotfiles/readme.md

 * If a sanity check of [systemd-cat] succeeds on startup, then it gets used to wrap the processes.
 This way the logs of all processes end up in the systemd log.
+One cool thing this allows is bringing up the logs for a particular window on request (currently bound to `M-y`).

 * These utilities rely on the `SIGCHLD` patch to `xmonad`, described in a section below.